slynch-a11y/sarah_e_lynch/src/markdown/blog/the-basics-of-aria.md

 featuredImageAlt:
 ---

+ARIA can be a source of confusion for many.
+I think it's very important for developers to understand the basics of ARIA and where to go to find more information.
+Here's my attempt at making ARIA easy to understand and implement.

 ## About ARIA
 * ARIA is short for WAI-ARIA  which stands for Web Accessibility Initiative - Accessible Rich Internet Applications.
 * WAI-ARIA is a specification that defines a way to make applications more accessible to people with disabilities.